ETS-Android5/Invi/docs/_pages/usageguide.md

 ---

-This guide will cover installation of Invi Application show a step by step guide on using its features
+This guide will cover installation of Invi Application and show a step by step guide on using its features

 ## Installation